nfdi4plants/ARC-specification/ARC specification.md

 - It is expected that run descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

+### Run Metadata

+- For metadata annotation, it is encouraged to reference namespaces and schemas, as shown in the [CWL metadata user guide](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html)

-- It is strongly encouraged to include author and contributor metadata in run descriptions as [CWL metadata](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html).
+- It is strongly encouraged to include author and contributor metadata in `run.yml` parameter files as CWL metadata.

+ - The referenced authors and contributors must be the ones executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements), not the person that created the processing unit.

+ - It is encouraged, to add metadata relevant to the `run.yml` parameter file.
+This metadata must be limited to only metadata that directly describes the run parameters.
+Metadata describing the processing unit must be added to the corresponding `.cwl` file.

 ## Additional Payload